GrandpaScout/GSCarrier/README.md

     -- return true to mark this seat as top priority -- return false to deny the entity from sitting in this seat.
-    -- return a number to change the priority of this sear for this entity.
+    -- return a number to change the priority of this seat for this entity.
     -- return nothing to leave the priority alone.

     -- No matter what, there is a hidden condition that always returns `false` if the part this seat